 MAMA has been involved with the medical marijuana program since its beginning in 1998.
 We have been leading the way ever since with our award winning approach to drug education and a clinic experience second to none.
 MAMA's strict management of your medical documents and information follows HIPAA's guidelines for privacy and security.

 Patients get assistance gathering necessary medical records.

 Patients meet with a doctor, who reviews the medical records and performs a physical examination.
 If all records are in order and the doctor agrees that Cannabis may help, the doctor will sign the patient's Attending Physician Statement and forms to include with the OMMP registration application.

 MAMA staff will guide patients through the registration process and will provide help to understand the intricacies of the Oregon Medical Marijuana Program.

 Patients will be provided information from the OMMP regarding the law, and have explained to them harm reduction in the use of cannabis, including alternatives to smoking and how cannabis may interact with other medicines.

-Contact our Records Department at: 541-298-4202, or email: firstname.lastname@example.org to verify your records and condition and to get you scheduled at one of our 3 offices right away.
+Contact our Records Department at: 541-298-1031 or email: firstname.lastname@example.org to verify your records and condition and to get you scheduled for an appointment.

 New Patients Download MAMA's release here.
 MEDICAL RECORDS RELEASE